ITR Season 2025 Banner

 Here are some of the benefits of investing in direct mutual funds:

-A lower expense ratio leads to a higher NAV as the expense ratio is directly calculated on the NAV.
-The net asset value of a mutual fund is the per unit price of the total assets held by the scheme.
-In simple terms, it is the ratio of the total number of outstanding units to the current market value of all assets held by a fund.
+A lower expense ratio leads to a higher NAV, as the expense ratio is directly calculated on the NAV.
+A mutual fund's net asset value is the per-unit price of the total assets held by the scheme.
+In simple terms, it is the ratio of the total number of outstanding units to the current market value of a fund's assets.

-The biggest advantage of investing in a direct mutual fund is that you can earn higher returns compared to a regular fund.
-As there is no intermediary associated with it, there is no trial commission associated with it resulting in higher returns.
+The most significant advantage of investing in a direct mutual fund is earning higher returns than a regular fund.
+As no intermediary is associated with it, there is no trial commission, resulting in higher returns.

 Benefits of Regular Mutual Fund